-The Sexual Harassment of Women at Workplace Act, 2013 has ensured the constitutional right as a citizen to pursue any occupation or work in an equal, safe and secure environment.
+The Sexual Harassment of Women at Workplace Act, 2013 has ensured the constitutional right of a citizen to pursue any occupation or work in an equal, safe, and secure environment.

 After its implementation, There has been a far-reaching positive impact on the participation of women in various works.

 law is in tune with the times and it provides appropriate help in dealing with sexual harassment in the workplace.